 Rational anxiety is normal, unfortunately, when our minds are around negative, uncertain environments.
 This rational anxiety once out can leave us with irrational anxiety, as our subconscious has been programmed long term to protect us.

 As a narcissist is gaslighting us with psychological abuse, often leaving us with self-doubt and lack of self-esteem.
-They also provoke us for that reaction, and they will then project their wrongdoings onto us and blame us, leaving us feeling like we are to blame and full of guilt, with the added psychological abuse of the silent treatments, invalidation etc., leaving us questioning what we did wrong, often leaving us walking on eggshells around them, no longer being able to speak up for ourself and full off anxiety through fear of reactions and the self-doubt they’ve planted in our mind.
+They also provoke us for that reaction, and they will then project their wrongdoings onto us and blame us, leaving us feeling like we are to blame and full of guilt, with the added psychological abuse of the silent treatments, invalidation etc., leaving us questioning what we did wrong, often leaving us walking on eggshells around a narcissist.
+No longer being able to speak up for ourself and full off anxiety through fear of reactions and the self-doubt they’ve planted in our mind.

 Our nervous systems are wired to look at our environment for threats or danger to help keep us alive, and it’s also looking for safety, when we feel or see some form of danger we can the focus in on it, so we can try to prepare to take action if we need to, fight, flight, freeze or fawn.